boylesoftware/tomcat-oidcauth/README.md

 The JAR need to be added to the Tomcat's classpath, for example, by placing it in `$CATALINA_BASE/lib` directory (see Tomcat's [Class Loader How-To](https://tomcat.apache.org/tomcat-9.0-doc/class-loader-howto.html) for more info).

-Tomcat versions 9.0 and 8.5 have slightly different interface for the authenticators compared to version 8.0.
-That is why there are binaries of the authenticator for each version of Tomcat.
-Make sure that you use one built for the correct Tomcat version.
+There are separate binaries of the authenticator for Tomcat version 8.5 and 9.0.
+Make sure that you use one that's built for your version of Tomcat.

 ## Configuration